top of page

 Introduction

-James son of Zebedee (Hebrew: Yaakov ben Zavdi—Greek: Iakōbos ton tou Zebedaiou) was born circa AD 12 (3772–3773 in the Hebrew calendar) in the Roman district of Gaulanitus.
-He was a fisherman with his father Zebedee and his brother John (Matt.
-4:21, 10:2; Mark 1:19), who were the business partners of Simon Peter (Luke 5:10).
-When Jesus called James and John to join his twelve apostles, they still had an enterprising mindset.
-He nicknamed them the "sons of thunder" (Greek: boanerges; G993, from Aramaic ben and regesh; H1123, H7285) after they tried to gain places of honor in God's kingdom (Matt.
+James, son of Zebedee (Hebrew: Yaakov ben Zavdi / Greek: Iakōbos ho tou Zebedaiou), was born around AD 2 in the Roman client kingdom of Galilee.
+He worked as a fisherman with his father Zebedee and his brother John (Matt.
+4:21, 10:2; Mark 1:19), and they were business partners with Peter (Luke 5:10).
+When Jesus called James and John to be two of his twelve apostles, they still had an enterprising mindset.
+He nicknamed them the "sons of thunder" (Greek: boanerges, G993, from Aramaic ben and regesh, H1123 / H7285) after they tried to secure places of honor in God's kingdom (Matt.
 20:20; Mark 3:17, 10:35–37).
-James and John were also known for their enthusiasm, especially when they called for Jesus to destroy the Samaritan villages that rejected him (Luke 9:54).
+James and John were also known for their zeal, especially when they suggested that Jesus destroy the Samaritan villages that had rejected him (Luke 9:54).

 Three men with beards and head coverings stand outdoors, gesturing with open hands.
 Their clothing is rustic and the setting is a barren landscape.